tmtsoftware/csw-c/README.md

 Events are encoded using [CBOR](https://cbor.io/) and stored in [Redis](https://redis.io/).

-See the [examples](./examples) directory for examples of how to publish different kinds of events.
+See [test/testPublisher.c](./test/testPublisher.c) for examples of how to publish different kinds of events.

 ## Dependencies